Fans Slam Kim Kardashian For Dressing Daughter North In Triangle Bikini Top

 “To everyone who’s complaining about north wearing a bikini..ITS A FREAKING BIKINI OMG when i was her age i also wore a 2 piece y’ll just need to calm down shm,” another chimed in.

 It does not appear as though Kim has replied to any of the backlash that she has received from her followers.
 But then again, Kim is no stranger to becoming the center of controversy, especially for photos that she posts on social media.
-As the Inquisitr reported a few days ago, it was another photo on her Instagram feed that recently had her followers annoyed.
+As The Inquisitr reported a few days ago, it was another photo on her Instagram feed that recently had her followers annoyed.

 In the photo in question, Kardashian is donning high-cut “thong” underwear and fans are able to see the reflection of her derriere in the mirror.
 Many fans commented on the photo, mom-shaming Kim for wearing something so sexy when she’s the mother of three.